 Why It Matters

 When poor people miss court, they do not flee.
-Instead, they miss court because they lack transportation, could not take time off work, had to care for their children, or simply don’t keep a good calendar.
-When someone fails to appear (FTA) to court, a judge issues a warrant for their arrest.
-The next time they encounter the police, they are jailed for at least a day, missing work, child care, and other obligations.
-The FTA has downstream consequences - at every subsequent appearance, they are less likely to be released on bail, which affects case outcomes.
+Instead, they miss court because they lack transportation, could not take time off work, never received the reminder, had to care for their children, or simply don’t keep a good calendar.
+When someone fails to appear (FTA) to court, an arrest warrant is issued.
+The next time they encounter the police, they are jailed for at least a day and up to one month.
+The FTA has downstream consequences as well - at every subsequent appearance, they are less likely to be released.
 Nationally, approximately one million people miss court dates each year.
 Counties spend over $9b on unnecessary pretrial incarceration, and an additional $1b issuing and enforcing FTAs.